 For example, some older systems are susceptible to replay attacks: The sensors around your house periodically send signals back to the system's central unit to say that all is well.
 Thieves can use simple gizmos to capture those communications and play them back to the central unit—while they take the opportunity to break in.
 As far as your system is concerned, nothing's amiss.

 Modern systems prevent such attacks by encrypting the messages between sensors and the central unit.
-But older security systems, notes Brandon Strand, head of product and marketing for AAA Smart Home, are not generally protected with encryption.
+But older security systems, notes Brandon Strand, head of product and marketing for AAA Smart Home Security, are not generally protected with encryption.

 "Hackers can more easily break into your home if the system doesn't use encryption," Strand says.
 "Ask your security provider whether your system has encryption, and consider upgrading if the answer is no."